 The Governor General’s History Awards are Canada’s top honours in the field of history and heritage.
 They celebrate the very best in Canadian achievements to ensure our national past has a vibrant presence in our society today.

-The 2013 awards were presented on Tuesday, November 19 at Rideau Hall by His Excellency the Right Honourable David Johnston.
+The 2015 awards will be presented on Friday, October 16, 2015 at Rideau Hall by His Excellency the Right Honourable David Johnston.

 Recognizes excellence in the teaching of Canadian history, inspire teachers and schools to strive for excellence in Canadian history education and facilitates sharing of best practices and innovative teaching ideas within Canada’s teaching community.
 Six teachers will receive a medal and $2,500.
 The recipient’s school will also receive a $1,000 prize.